 button element for

 (click) events.
 This helps in a few different ways.
 First buttons are easily focusable.
-Using just the keyboard we can tab to a button element.
-This help users with any motor disabilities.
+Using just the keyboard, we can tab to a button element, assisting users with any motor disabilities.
 Using a button as well by default provides a focus style that outlines the button currently focused.
 This functionality allows it easy to navigate and tab the active button.

 Links / Anchor Tags

 Links should not be used for button click events.
-If you need a button to look like a link style it with CSS.
+If you need a button to look like a link, then style it with CSS.
 Links should primarily be used for linking between navigation views.

 Using links for navigation provides a few benefits.
-Links provides context to SEO search engines and a11y tools.
-With links this makes it clear that the interaction will cause a navigation to elsewhere in our app.
+Links allows context to SEO search engines and a11y tools.
+With links, this makes it clear that the interaction will cause navigation to elsewhere in our app.
 Using links for navigation allows our app to be easily shared and bookmarkable.

 First recommendation is use HTML

 form tag.
-Using a form tag makes it clear to the user that this is a input form to gather data.
-This also makes it easier for keyboard tabing and navigation.
-When a HTML form is created it allows saving the form to be triggered by not just a submit button but also using the enter key by default.
-Using Angular’s Reactive Forms this is fairly easy to do.
+Using a form tag makes it clear to the user that this is an input form to gather data.
+This also makes it easier for keyboard tabbing and navigation.
+When an HTML form is created, it allows saving the form to be triggered by not just a submit button but also using the enter key by default.
+Using Angular's Reactive Forms this is fairly easy to do.

 When creating inputs always have an associated label to describe what the input is for.
 You can do this with the

 label element tag.
-If you don’t want a separate label use the the
+If you don't want a separate label, you can use the

 aria-label in combination with